mongodb/specifications/source/crud/crud.rst

      * Indicates the type of cursor to use.
 This value includes both
      * the tailable and awaitData options.
      *
+     * The default in servers >= 3.2 is no value: no "awaitData" or "tailable"
+     * option is sent with the "find" command.
+     *
-     * The AwaitData OP_QUERY flag and the Tailable OP_QUERY flag should default
+     * In servers < 3.2, the AwaitData OP_QUERY flag and the Tailable OP_QUERY
-     * to false.
+     * flag default to false.
      *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query
      */